“Who in this bowling alley bowled the sun?

 Neither of them adds any more to this thought.

 They each understand that whatever decisions they make, whether it’s together, or alone, that in the end they are still alone.
 The odds do not work in their favor.

-They drive West, out of Tucson, some miles up the hills, and stop near the side of the road and then turn off the car and get out and sit on the hood.
+They drive West, out of Tucson, some miles up the hills, and stop near the side of the road and turn off the car and then get out and sit on the hood.

 Together, they observe the sky above them, standing in stark contrast to the locus of electric city lights in the valley below.
 The city, methodical and tough, becomes one with everything and the unknown.
 No other cars pass by.